ANNE-CHARLOTTE FINEL

 http://www.annecharlottefinel.com/

 Anne-Charlotte Finel was born in Paris in 1986 and graduaded from the Beaux-Arts of Paris with honors in 2010.
-As a video artist, she chose to work in a permanent interstice: “I make my videos at night, at dawn, at dusk, and at the witching hour.”
-An uncertain, mysterious period, when everything is as if on hold.
-This interstice is also geographical, on the borderline between city and country, a transitory landscape to be criss-crossed with the eye, and recurrent in the artist’s praxis.
-She seeks to create “images moving away from a reality which would be too raw, too defined”, slow, almost dreamlike images, similar to an abstract motif.
+She seeks to create “images moving away from a reality which would be too raw, too de ned”, slow, almost dreamlike images, similar to an abstract motif.

 Exterior Night